xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 preferred to be postponed, because earlier states are passed more often than later states.

-The basis for the analysis is a 'simple state machine'.
-What makes the state machine simple is the association of states and operations: For any entry into the state the exact same operation is applied.
-As a result of the operation reduction and operation postponing, a (non-simple) 'state machine' is developed.
-In this state machine, operations upon entry into a state differ depending on the state from which they are entered.
+The analysis works on a state machine composed of 'single-entry states'.
+That is, in such a state machine is entered through one entry, independent from what state it is entered, or through which transition.
+The result of the analysis is a state machine composed of 'multi-entry states'.
+That is, the operations applied upon entry into a state may be different dependent on from which state or through which transition the entry happens.
+Figure 1 shows a single-entry state and a multi-entry state.

       a)